-Student Name Grade School Year Name of Intramural (please circle): Soccer Flag Football Cross Country Track Basketball Volleyball Location to meet: Gym/Field Days of the Week : To Be Announced : NJ sport physical requirements including physician clearar a child can participate in any intramural sport.
-I AGREE TO RELEASE the Montague Township Scholinjuries incurred when there is proper supervision and coache. ool District, Board thing of the athle of Education and its s employees for any taff.
-I know of no physical or medical condition that w athletics. ould adversely all rect my child's abilit y to participate in Realizing that such activity involves the potential for that even with proper coaching, use of approved protective still a possibility.
-On rare occasions, these injuries can be so death.
-I acknowledge that I have read and understood this e equipment and a severe as to resuwarning. strict observance of ult in total disability, rules, injuries are paralysis or even end of the season.
-BEFORE SIGNING THIS FORM please be sure that your child times.
+Student Name Grade School Year Name of Intramural (please circle): Soc cer Flag Football Cross Country Track Basketball Volleyball Location to meet: Gym/Field Days of the Week : To Be Announced : NJ sport physical requirements including ce and all forms s in this packet mus t be completed before a child can participate in any intramura I AGREE TO RELEASE the Monta - injuries incurred when there is proper su apervision and coac hing of the athle ete by the coaching staff.
+I know of no physical or medic cal condition that w ould adversely a ffect my child's abili ty to participate in athletics. , -, Realizing that such activity invo • that even with proper coaching, use of a pproved protective equipment and strict observance of f rules, injuries are still a possibility.
+On rare occasions, thes e injuries can be so severe as to res ult in total disability , paralysis or even death.
+I acknowledge that I have read ar nd understood this v warning.
+I understand that I will be respo ansible for ensuring the return of all aquinment issued t o the student at the end of the season. misible for ensuring the return or an equipment issued t o the student at the end of the season.
+BEFORE SIGNING THIS FORM please be sure that your child has no outstand ding conflicts during these meeting times.
 Regular attendance is required.
-I has no outstand ing conflicts during these meeting Parent/Guardian Signature Date I agree to follow all rules set forth by coaching staff and ta ke proper care of equipment.
-I know of no physical or mental condition that would adver sely affect my abi lity to participate in athletics.
-Student Signature Dat e Any Questions please contact Allison Worzel: 973-293-7131 EX 214 - E-mail: aworzel@montagu eschool.org 8/1/22
+Daniel (C. andina Ciana) Data Parent/Guardian Signature Date !
+I agree to follow all rules set forth by co paching staff and tal ke proper care o f equipment.
+I know of no physical or mental conditio n that would advers sely affect my ab ility to participate ir n athletics.
+Student Signature Dat te Any Questions please contact Allison Wo orzel: 973-293-7131 EX 214 - E-mail : aworzel@montagu ueschool.org